 Like major Maya cities, Valeriana had a water reservoir, a ball court, and large roads connecting open plazas.

-Researchers suggest that discovering a reservoir in this city means people rely on the land to support a large population.
+Researchers suggest that discovering a reservoir in this city means people relied on the land to support a large population.
 This might also be an important factor, along with environmental issues, on why the civilization collapsed.

-Just a fun fact: no photos of the lost city are available now because it has never been explored before.
+Just a fun fact: no actual photos of the lost city are available now because it has never been explored before.

 Finding More Maya Cities